justinccdev/opensimulator-tools/infrastructure/control/osimctrl/README.md

 bash script which acts as the simple loop.
 This will be a child process from the screen instance).

+-v, --verbose

+If set then osimctrl prints out each command that it executes and other information.
+Useful for debugging

 -h. --help

 Display usage text